usc-sail/mica-gender-from-audio/README.md

 # mica-gender-from-audio
-Generate gender and VAD timestamps of audio based on neural network models trained on keras.
+Generate gender and VAD timestamps of audio based on neural network models trained in Keras.
 Input must be a text file containing full paths to either mp4/mkv files or wav files, and optionally the path to the directory where all the output will be stored (default=$proj_dir/expt).